jenkinsci/vectorcast-execution-plugin/README.md

 ## Controlling Where Jobs Run

-When using Multi Jobs, the jobs are created to run on specific nodes related to the compiler chosen for the environment.
+When using Multi-Jobs, the jobs are created to run on specific nodes related to the compiler chosen for the environment.
 E.g.

 ![](docs/images/restrict.png)